ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 -------
 Code style guidelines follow for ``import`` statements.

-Import Location
+Import location
 ~~~~~~~~~~~~~~~
 Imports should always be placed at the top of the file, just after any
-module comments and docstrings and before module globals and
+module comments and docstrings and before module global variables and
 constants.
 This reduces the likelihood of an `ImportError`_ that
 might only be discovered during runtime.